MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 and much more

 But actually every body extracting, transforming, loading and presenting data are actually doing work very similar to data scientists.
-If they are very structured about it they are called Data Engineers :-)
+If they are very structured about it and using methodologies from software development they are called Data Engineers, ML Engineers or Platform Engineers :-)

 ### Notebooks